Wirral University Teaching Hospital NHS Foundation Trust

 Wirral University Teaching Hospital NHS Foundation Trust, initialised as WUTH, is a multi-hospital NHS trust with teaching accreditation and foundation trust status on the Wirral Peninsula, England, providing healthcare for this and surrounding areas of North West England and North Wales.

 The trust is responsible for three hospitals within two sites: Arrowe Park Hospital and Wirral Women and Children's Hospital in the main site; and Clatterbridge Hospital in Clatterbridge Health Park, a site which the trust occupies along with two other NHS trusts and three non-NHS organisations.
 It also provides some services at St Catherine's Health Centre, Tranmere and Victoria Central Health Centre, Wallasey.

+Haris Sultan the youngest ever NHS Non-Executive Director in the country is a NED at WUTH.

 History

 The Trust was established by The Wirral Hospital National Health Service Trust (Establishment) Order 1990, coming into force on 21 December 1990.
 It received ownership of health assets from Wirral Health Authority, including sites at Arrowe Park and Clatterbridge, as a result of The Wirral Hospital National Health Service Trust (Transfer of Trust Property) Order 1992, coming into force on 5 June 1992.

 Prior to gaining teaching accreditation and authorisation as a Foundation Trust status in 2007, the trust was known as Wirral Hospital NHS Trust.

 The Wirral Women and Children's Hospital was founded in 2011 following redevelopment of the maternity annexe on the Arrowe Park campus.